Phosphorus31/learn-ptable/README.md

 # Learn-Ptable
-This is a learning tool for everyone to learn about the Periodic Table.
+IPC Unit 8 Project: this is a learning tool for everyone to learn about the Periodic Table.

 LearningTool.py is a file that, when run, allows the user to learn about the construction of an element's ground state electron configuration.